adriano-229/api/README.md

-### Minimalistic RESTful API
+### Minimalistic RESTful API - Version 1.0

-This project is a simple implementation of a RESTful API using the client-server architecture.
-On the server side there is both a web view and a RESTful API, the former is the same as the clients whereas the latter is the one the
+This project is a **Version 1** implementation of a simple RESTful API using the client-server architecture.
+On the server side there is both a web view and a RESTful API, the former is the same as the clients whereas the latter is the one
 that allows clients to perform CRUD (Create, Read, Update, Delete) operations on brands and products.

 #### Class Diagram